Health effects of tattoos: Interference with cancer diagnosis and treatment

 In medical imaging, such as mammography, pigments in lymph nodes may be accidentally interpreted as abnormal results, giving false positive results for cancer.
 Treatment of cancer may include using blue dye in the body to detect a sentinel lymph node, so existing tattoo pigments in lymph nodes may cause difficulty in identifying and treating sentinel nodes.

 Lymph nodes may become discolored and inflamed with the presence of tattoo pigments, but discoloration and inflammation are also visual indicators of melanoma; consequently, diagnosing melanoma in a patient with tattoos is made difficult, and special precautions must be taken to avoid misdiagnoses.

 Effects of blood thinners

 A regimen of blood thinners may affect the tattooing process, causing excess bleeding.
 This increased bleeding can slow the process of getting enough ink into the skin.
 The aftercare healing may also take longer.

 Cancer

-No clear relation between tattoos and cancer was established, but a few studies found that tattoos may be associated with an increased risk of malignant lymphoma and skin cancer.
+No clear relation between tattoos and cancer has been established, but a few studies found that tattoos may be associated with an increased risk of malignant lymphoma and skin cancer.